The Accelerationism Events Dataset: Tactics, Techniques & Procedures

 As elaborated in the introductory piece published earlier this year, researchers began collecting event data in July 2023 and completed final data coding in November.
 During these five months, approximately 300 cases were identified that featured accelerationist actors.
 After systematic review and exclusion of a small number of cases, the process yielded 290 initial cases.
 After additional phases of inclusion consideration, a final dataset of 265 cases was identified.
 The dataset includes 20 cases occurring during the Summer 2020 wave of racial justice protests and 79 cases occurring during the 2021 attack on the US Capitol.

-For the purposes of this report, the TTPs assessed in each case include the intended target (the who or what), the physical target (the where), and the ideological target (the why), as well as the criminal method(s) affiliated with each crime.
+For the purposes of this report, the TTPs assessed in each case include the intended target (the who or what), the physical target (the where), and the ideological target (the why), as well as the criminal method(s) affiliated with each felony.

 To determine the dominant intended targets of accelerationist cases, we divided the AED data into five categories: No direct target (e.g., bank robbery, providing material support), People, People and property, Property, and Unspecified/unknown/undeveloped.
 Given accelerationists’ fundamental focus on grievances related to anti-government sentiment, it was important to consider both individuals targeted (such as law enforcement officers or public officials), as well as property (such as federal judicial buildings).
 Additionally, we conducted a deep-dive into the specific physical targets involved in the AED cases (e.g., whether or not the property was public or private, or state, federal, or municipal, etc.).